kevinngth/assignment-frontend-dev/README.md

 1. We would like to see clean HTML and CSS.
 1. You will see that we are using `emotion` to style our components.
-As a rule of thump, if you only want to add one or two css styles, you may just use the `style={{...}}` prop on the `<div>`, but if you need to add more styles create a `const Whatever = styled.div(props => ({...}))` component.
+As a rule of thumb, if you only want to add one or two css styles, you may just use the `style={{...}}` prop on the `<div>`, but if you need to add more styles create a `const Whatever = styled.div(props => ({...}))` component.
 You can find many examples of this in this codebase.
 If you have trouble